su2code/su2code.github.io/_docs/Build-SU2-From-Source.md

 ### Compilation ###

-Finally to compile SU2 use
+Finally to compile and install SU2 use
 ```
-./ninja -C build
+./ninja -C build install
 ```
 where `build` is again a folder with a configuration created using a call to `meson.py` described in the previous section.
 By default ninja uses all available cores in your system for the compilation.
 You can set the number of cores manually by using the `-jN` flag, where `N` is the number of cores you want to use.